PankajBengaluru/ATM_Project/README.md

 Navigate to Project Directory

 bash
-Copy code
 cd ATMSystem
 Compile the Project Make sure you have Java installed on your system.
 You can compile the project by running:

 bash
-Copy code
 javac -d bin src/com/pankaj/ATM/*.java
 Run the Application To start the application, use the following command:

 bash
-Copy code
 java -cp bin com.pankaj.ATM.Main
 Usage
 Upon starting the application, you will be prompted to enter a PIN.
-The default PIN is 1234.
+The default **PIN** is 1234.
 After successful authentication, the main menu will be displayed, showing the following options:

-Cash Withdrawal: Follow prompts to withdraw an amount from your balance.
+**Cash Withdrawal**: Follow prompts to withdraw an amount from your balance.
-Cash Deposit: Follow prompts to deposit an amount.
+**Cash Deposit**: Follow prompts to deposit an amount.
-Balance Inquiry: Displays the current account balance.
+**Balance Inquiry**: Displays the current account balance.
-Fund Transfer: Enter the recipient's account number and amount to transfer.
+**Fund Transfer**: Enter the recipient's account number and amount to transfer.
-Bill Payment: Enter the amount to pay a bill from your balance.
+**Bill Payment**: Enter the amount to pay a bill from your balance.
-Mobile Recharge: Enter your mobile number, select operator, and recharge amount.
+**Mobile Recharge**: Enter your mobile number, select operator, and recharge amount.
-Mini Statement: Displays recent transactions.
+**Mini Statement**: Displays recent transactions.
-Cheque Deposit: Allows depositing a specified cheque amount.
+**Cheque Deposit**: Allows depositing a specified cheque amount.
-Exit: Ends the session.
+**Exit**: Ends the session.
-Note: Ensure that you have a positive balance to complete any withdrawal, transfer, recharge, or bill payment transactions.
+**Note**: Ensure that you have a positive balance to complete any withdrawal, transfer, recharge, or bill payment transactions.

-Class Structure
+**Class Structure**
 The project uses several classes for modularity:

 Main Class (Main.java):